 Or, the low presence or even absence of children and young people in these processes can undermine the quality of concertation and the decisions made for two reasons.

-, concertation aims to inform decision-making from the diversity of participants' viewpoints and by taking their needs and expectations into account.
+Firstly, concertation aims to inform decision-making from the diversity of participants' viewpoints and by taking their needs and expectations into account.
 Children and young people contribute to this diversity, since they have their own particular uses and visions of the world.
 In addition, they form a heterogeneous social group in terms of gender, age, social origin, level of education, living environment, life experiences, etc. Involving children and young people in their diversity enables more inclusive, fair and effective decisions to be drawn up.

 On the other hand, concertation brings into discussion subjects that are decisive for citizens' future quality of life (ecological transition, mobility, urban planning, etc.).
 The absence of children and young people from participatory processes prevents them from taking ownership of these issues and expressing their views on public policies that directly concern them and will have an impact on their future lives.